-Dan was raised in Kelso, WA.
-He graduated from Kelso High School in 1966 then served as a Veterinary Technician in the U.S. Air Force.
+Dan was the Founder of Valley Veterinary Clinic.
+He was raised in Kelso, WA and Graduated from Kelso High School in 1966.
+Dan then served as a Veterinary Technician in the U.S. Air Force.

 Dan graduated from The Washington State School of Veterinary Medicine in 1978.
-He worked as an associate veterinarian in Brewster, before starting Valley Veterinary Clinic in Twisp later that same year.
-His areas of special interest are equine medicine and small animal orthopedics.
+He worked as an associate veterinarian in Brewster, before starting Valley Veterinary Clinic in Twisp later that same year..

-Making the time to help in the community and give back has always been a strong suit for Dr. DeWeert.
+Making the time to help in the community and give back was a strong suit for Dr. DeWeert.